ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 Capsule Type and Capsule Length fields it receives.

-Capsules MUST be forwarded unmodified by intermediaries, with the exception of the DATAGRAM capsule; the DATAGRAM capsule MAY be parsed, added, or removed by intermediaries, see {{datagram-capsule}}.
+Capsules MUST be forwarded unmodified by intermediaries, with the exception of the DATAGRAM capsule.
+An intermediary that understands the request semantics sufficient to know that capsules are in use MAY parse, add, or remove DATAGRAM capsules; see {{datagram-capsule}}.
 Definitions of new Capsule Types MAY specify custom intermediary processing.

 Endpoints which receive a Capsule with an unknown Capsule Type MUST silently drop that Capsule.